The Belfry Theatre began producing plays in 1976.

 The company resides in a former Baptist Church built between 1887 and 1892.
-From the company’s inception until 1991 the Belfry rented the main theatre space in the building from The Cool-Aid Society and shared the complex with a homeless shelter.
+From the company’s inception in 1974 until 1991 the Belfry rented the main theatre space in the building from The Cool-Aid Society and shared the complex with a homeless shelter.
 In 1991, Cool-Aid moved and the Belfry began the first of five capital campaigns to buy and restore the building.
 Renovations were completed in 2000 with the restoration of the exterior.
 The building is listed in the heritage registry and has won a number of awards for its restoration.

 The Belfry has over 250 dedicated people who volunteer as ushers and bar staff during performances.
 Many of these amazing people have been with the theatre for years, including a few who have been volunteering since the theatre’s inception.

 The Belfry, like all charitable, not-for-profit organizations, is governed by a volunteer Board of Directors.

 To paraphrase E. M. Forster: “The only plays that influence us are those for which we are ready and which have gone a little further down our particular path than we have yet gone ourselves.”

 This quote is a touchstone for me.
 It is my hope that all of our productions take our audiences a little further down the path they are exploring.
 I want our work to offer our audiences either a window into a world with which they are unfamiliar or a new perspective on the world they know.
 The work that we produce also needs to be engaging, and that engagement can be engendered by ideas, revelations, perceptions, or even humour.